synfig/synfig-docs-dev/docs/common/building.rst

 Building Synfig
 ===============

-Synfig is written in C++ with GTK+ libraries.
+Synfig is written in C++, based on GTK3 library.

-Build system: autoconf/make
+Build system: autotools/make

 Things to know before you start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~